 What We Do

-As the only statewide legal aid organization focused on advocating for survivors, Sexual Violence Law Center recognizes how prevalent gender-based violence is in our communities and institutions, and just how devastating the impact it has on survivors and their loved ones.
+As the only statewide legal aid organization in Washington state focused on survivors, Sexual Violence Law Center recognizes how prevalent gender-based violence is in our communities and institutions, and just how devastating the impact it has on survivors and their loved ones.

-That is why our work not only focuses on justice for survivors and holding perpetrators accountable but also on improving the law, educating the public and professionals, and identifying new methods and areas of advocacy.
+That is why our work not only focuses on justice for survivors and holding perpetrators accountable but also on educating the public and professionals, and identifying new methods to support survivors.

 Legal assistance and representation is our core service, recognizing survivors often face roadblocks to safety in housing, employment, campuses, emergency rooms—even in courtrooms.
 Through our litigation, Sexual Violence Law Center aim to breakdown barriers, assert the rights of our clients, and challenge systems and institutions to hold the perpetrator accountable for the harm and abuse they caused.
 In providing holistic legal services, we assist survivors in a wide variety of legal matters.

 Sexual Violence Law Center is regularly invited to present on a wide range of topics related to sexual violence.
 We have presented to attorneys, advocates, law enforcement, survivors, judicial officers and many others as well, at the local, state and national level.
+Each month we host a CLE Training Session – view upcoming and previous Lunch Matters sessions here.
 Below are some of the topics on which our attorneys are frequently invited to speak: